jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

     ]'
 ```

-The 'mac_telc0' and 'mac_telco1' variables on the part of the script 'testpmd_addr.py' with the proper MAC addresses.
+The 'mac_telc0' and 'mac_telco1' variables on the part of the script 'testpmd_addr.py' , again, with the proper MAC addresses.

 IPs are not important here, we are only using MACs